rancher/docs/content/rancher/v2.5/en/installation/requirements/_index.md

 Docker is required for nodes that will run K3s or RKE Kubernetes clusters.
 It is not required for RancherD installs.

+Rancher needs to be installed on a supported Kubernetes version.
+To find out which versions of Kubernetes are supported for your Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)

-For details on which OS, Docker, and Kubernetes versions were tested with each Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)
+For details on which OS and Docker versions were tested with each Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)

 All supported operating systems are 64-bit x86.